 Hmm, it's better than 'challenging and daring' I suppose, but personally I now find it impossible to imagine eating a jammie dodge without a horrible little monkey's head in the middle of it, grimacing as if it's in the process of knocking one out - like all monkeys seem to on a regular basis - and chirping away at me in that awful whiney estuary accent that all ad voiceovers deploy these days to show that they're on the same wavelength as the rest of us scum.

-So now, instead of thinking of jam and sugar and butter I think of one of those vicious little monkeys that grab your ice-cream in Morocco, shouting about toffee and tossing its shiny little cock off.
+So now, instead of thinking of jam and sugar and butter I think of one of those vicious monkeys that grab your ice-cream in Morocco, shouting about toffee and tossing its shiny little red knob off.

 NB.
 Have a look at the monkey dace off one.
 At 45 seconds the chocolate monkey jammie dodger thing is, quite clearly, rubbing one out.
 Dirty monkey.